Cat9kEVPN/cat9k-evpn-ansible/docs/input_dag.rst

     =============================================== ==========================================================================
     **Parameter**                                                            **Comments**
     =============================================== ==========================================================================
-    **hostname** / :orange:`optional`               This option defines remote device hostname.
+    **hostname** / :orange:`optional`               This option defines the remote device's hostname.
     =============================================== ==========================================================================

 Global routing section
 ----------------------

-In this section parameters of IPv4/IPv6 in GRT are defined.
+In this section, IPv4/IPv6 related parameters for global routing table are defined.

-ç

 .. table::